 - — Certified Organic Product

-- — This food is low in Saturated Fat
+- — This food is low in Saturated Fat, Cholesterol, and Sodium

-- — A good source of Folate, Magnesium, and Phosphorus
+- — A good source of Folate, Magnesium, Phosphorus, and Manganese

 One pack contains three types of Organic Quinoa:

 - white – is the most popular of the three types.
 Used, for example, as a substitute for rice or couscous

 - red – has a slightly richer taste than white.
 In comparison with white, a little more crispy

 - black – of all three has the strongest taste.
 Cooked very crispy